 Students attend a specifically prepared school-wide Mass each week.
 Holy Days of Obligation are also observed.
 Parents are always invited and encouraged to attend these Masses.

 Each class also has several opportunities to prepare and participate in the celebration of the school-wide Masses.
 They do the readings, petitions, bring up the gifts, announce the songs, and assist the priest as altar servers.
 One of the priests also celebrates a special Mass with each of the grades and explains each part as he celebrates the Mass.
-Our students regularly plan and participate in liturgy.
-It provides wonderful lessons in learning about the Mass, learning to work together, and serving the St. Mary's parish community.
+Our students regularly plan and participate in the liturgy.
+It provides wonderful opportunities to learn about the Mass, to work together, and to serve the St. Mary's Parish community.
 It's pretty impressive to see 1st, 2nd, and 3rd graders (or any grade level student) get up in front of everyone at Mass and deliver a reading.
 This happens through careful preparation and guidance from teachers.
-It's a “real world” application.
-Not only are students living out their Catholic faith, they're also developing speaking and leadership skills, and therefore gaining self confidence.
+This is a “real world” application; not only are students living out their Catholic faith, they're also developing speaking and leadership skills, and therefore gaining self confidence.

-Our Sacramental training program is an important portion of the faith formation classes.
-It is a parish wide program.
-Students in the second grade prepare for and receive the sacraments of Reconciliation and First Communion.
-The Confirmation program starts in the seventh grade and finishes in eighth grade with the celebration of Confirmation.
-All Catholic students receive these sacraments in parish wide celebrations.
+Our Sacramental training program is an important portion of our faith formation classes and a parish-wide program.
+Students in 2nd grade prepare for and receive the sacraments of Reconciliation and First Communion.
+The Confirmation program starts in the 7th grade and finishes in 8th grade with the celebration of the sacrament.
+All Catholic students receive these sacraments in parish-wide celebrations.
 Parent meetings are held to keep parents informed and to assist them in helping their children on this faith journey.

 Kindness and Caring of Others

 We incorporate the Boy’s Town Training program at St. Mary’s.
 This program helps students develop and live out a value system that respects the dignity of themselves and others, and encourages them to reach out to others in compassionate service.
-Throughout the year students participate in community service projects that promote peacemaking and concern for the poor and most vulnerable of our society.
+Throughout the school year, students participate in a variety of community service projects that promote peacemaking and concern for the poor and most vulnerable of our society.